Investigations continue over jail deaths in Texarkana

 "This jail is simply not honoring the constitution and providing basic medical care to folks who need it," said Carter.

-The company and Bowie County officials did not respond to our requests for comment.
+The company and Bowie County officials did not respond to KTBS' requests for comment.

-Meanwhile, Houser has been speaking with Texas lawmakers about the need for jail reform.